danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/xf/customers_xf.md

 For the gitlab_dotcom database, information is stored in `gitlab_dotcom_gitlab_subscriptions` table.
 As described [here](https://gitlab.com/gitlab-data/analytics/merge_requests/1983#note_249268694), rows can be deleted in this table, so we use the `gitlab_dotcom_gitlab_subscriptions_snapshot` for higher reporting accuracy.
 In this model, we do the following operations:
 * We isolate trials by looking at a specific column `gitlab_subscription_trial_ends_on` which is filled only when a specific subscription was a trial before.
 * We then group by the namespace_id in order to only select the latest trials started for a specific namespace.
 * One weird behaviour of this table is the way it deals with expired orders.
-It is explained [here](/model.gitlab_snowflake.gitlab_dotcom_gitlab_subscriptions) That means that the `start_date` is NOT a reliable information for us in order to know the trial start date.
+It is explained [here](/model.gitlab_snowflake.gitlab_dotcom_gitlab_subscriptions).
+That means that the `start_date` is NOT a reliable source for us in order to find the trial start date.
 We therefore use the `gitlab_subscription_trial_ends_on` column in order to estimate when the trial has been started (30 days before the end of the trials in most cases)

 For the customers database, the trial logic is explained in the `customers_db_latest_trials_per_namespace` model.